 The FY 22 Hot Spot program will have two study areas: bicycle connectivity in the Raleigh/Wake Forest area near Wakefield, NC 98 and Falls of Neuse Road; and a potential interchange design for Friendship Road at US 1 in Holly Springs.
-The RFQ for these studies closed December 29, 2021.
-Nine responses were received and staff is working on contracting with selected consultant teams.
-Work is anticipated to begin on the studies early March.
-(Staff Contact: Shelby Powell)
+Both studies are completed and final reports will be delivered to project stakeholders and posted to the CAMPO website in the near future.
+(Staff Contact: Alex Rickard)